 BVMedSci (hons), BVM BVS (hons), MRCVS

 Since graduating from vet school, Georgina has gained a variety of experience from small animal and equine practice to wildlife and undergraduate teaching.
 She is currently undertaking a Masters’ in Conservation Medicine as well as a diploma in Journalism.
-She has professional interests in diagnostic imaging, pain management and anaesthesia and will be undertaking an internship in the latter in the new year.
-She also has experience in tutoring prospective vet students and has a passion for all things sustainable.
+Her main professional interests are neurology and anaesthesia; and is currently undertaking a rotating internship.
+She also has experience in tutoring prospective vet students and has a passion for sustainability.
 Asides from veterinary related things, she is a keen tennis player, amateur photographer and musician.
 And she shares her house with a dog named Margo and a grumpy tortoise called Gerald!

 Latest articles by Georgina Kivneen